How to Perfectly Grill Pork

 For a real showstopper, try grilling pork shoulder or pork butt.
 These big cuts have to be cooked slowly over low, indirect heat.
 It could take up to 6 hours, but the result is ultra-tender pork that makes a wonderful weekend meal.

 Pork sausages and hot dogs from Coleman Natural are also delicious on the grill, as long as you grill them right!
-Serve them in a bun, use them in Brat and Veggie Kabobs, or slice them up and mix them with veggies in this Personal Foil Packet Dinner.
+Serve them in a bun, use them in Kielbasa and Veggie Kabobs, or slice them up and mix them with veggies in this Personal Foil Packet Dinner.

 How to Prepare Your Pork Before Grilling

 1. Season Your Meat

 While you can choose any herbs and spices you like, don’t skimp on the salt!
 Pre-salting your pork will draw internal water to the surface.
 The liquid will then dissolve the salt and reabsorb back into the pork, allowing the salt to evenly distribute throughout the cut.

 One thing to keep in mind when seasoning is your timing: the larger the piece of meat, the earlier you should salt it.
 For small pork chops, salting 30 minutes to two hours before cooking will be enough.
 For a big pork shoulder, salt well and let it rest overnight on a wire rack in the refrigerator.

 Another option is to brine your pork.
 A brine is a salty liquid that helps introduce moisture and salt into the meat.
 The amount of finished brine to make will vary depending on the size of your cut, as you just need enough to cover the meat completely.